 - Top deviating values

-New Relic analyzes each attribute for your app's errors and and compares the distribution for errors that match your criteria to transactions without errors.
+New Relic analyzes each attribute for your app's errors and compares the distribution for errors that match your criteria to transactions without errors.
 If the proportions between these errors are roughly the same compared to transactions without any errors, the attribute does not contain much useful information for debugging.

 New Relic limits the error profile's pie chart and table for each attribute to show only the top deviating values.
 When proportions are roughly the same, New Relic does not include them in the error profile.